How Allianz Life Pro+ Survivor® Fixed Index Universal Life Insurance Policy Works

 BLOOMBERG is a trademark and service mark of Bloomberg Finance L.P.
 BARCLAYS is a trademark and service mark of Barclays Bank Plc, used under license.
 Bloomberg Finance L.P. and its affiliates (collectively, "Bloomberg") or Bloomberg’s licensors own all proprietary rights in the Bloomberg Indices.
 Neither Bloomberg nor Barclays Bank Plc or Barclays Capital Inc. or their affiliates (collectively "Barclays") guarantees the timeliness, accuracy or completeness of any data or information relating to Bloomberg Indices or makes any warranty, express or implied, as to the Bloomberg Indices or any data or values relating thereto or results to be obtained therefrom, and expressly disclaims all warranties of merchantability and fitness for a particular purpose with respect thereto.
 It is not possible to invest directly in an index.
 Back-tested performance is not actual performance.
 Past performance is not an indication of future results.
 To the maximum extent allowed by law, Bloomberg and its licensors, and their respective employees, contractors, agents, suppliers and vendors shall have no liability or responsibility whatsoever for any injury or damages – whether direct, indirect, consequential, incidental, punitive or otherwise – arising in connection with Bloomberg Indices or any data or values relating thereto – whether arising from their negligence or otherwise.
 This document constitutes the provision of factual information, rather than financial product advice.
 Nothing in the Bloomberg Indices shall constitute or be construed as an offering of financial instruments or as investment advice or investment recommendations (i.e., recommendations as to whether or not to "buy," "sell," "hold" or enter into any other transaction involving a specific interest) by Bloomberg or its affiliates or licensors or a recommendation as to an investment or other strategy.
 Data and other information available via the Bloomberg Indices should not be considered as information sufficient upon which to base an investment decision.
 All information provided by the Bloomberg Indices is impersonal and not tailored to the needs of any specific person, entity or group of persons.
 Bloomberg and its affiliates express no opinion on the future or expected value of any security or other interest and do not explicitly or implicitly recommend or suggest an investment strategy of any kind.
 In addition, Barclays is not the issuer or producer of the Bloomberg Indices and has no responsibilities, obligations or duties to investors in these indices.
 While Bloomberg may for itself execute transactions with Barclays in or relating to the Bloomberg Indices, investors in the Bloomberg Indices do not enter into any relationship with Barclays and Barclays does not sponsor, endorse, sell or promote, and Barclays makes no representation regarding the advisability or use of the Bloomberg Indices or any data included therein.
 Customers should consider obtaining independent advice before making any financial decisions. © 2016 Bloomberg Finance L.P.
 All rights reserved.

-The EURO STOXX 50® provides a blue-chip representation of supersector leaders in the Eurozone.
-The index covers 50 stocks from 12 Eurozone countries: Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain.
+The EURO STOXX 50®, Europe's leading Blue-chip index for the Eurozone, provides a blue-chip representation of supersector leaders in the Eurozone.
+The index covers 50 stocks from 11 Eurozone countries: Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain.

 The Russell 2000® Index is an equity index that measures the performance of the 2,000 smallest companies in the Russell 3000® Index, which is made up of 3,000 of the biggest U.S. stocks.
 The Russell 2000 is constructed to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not affect the performance and characteristics of the true small-cap index.